najamsk/najamsk_old/source/_posts/2014-12-31-continuous-integration-and-deployment-for-net-projects.markdown

 categories:
 ---

 I have been involved with development of small and large web applications.
-I might have been using latest technologies and tooling but my workflow felt from ancient times.
-Recently I got so much obsessed with automation I thought it's good time to improve my development workflow.
-In my mind I knew i need to do somthing about build process, tests the build, deployment of latest build and notify team members that new build is available.
+I have been using latest technologies and tooling but my workflow felt from ancient times.
+Recently I got much obsessed with automation I thought to improve my development workflow.
+In my mind I knew I need to do somthing about build process, tests the build, deployment of latest build and notify team members that new code/build is available.

-I started looking around at that time devops coin was not tossed or wasn't that popular.
-I have testing tooling available from different vendors and tools I like were recorded with experiments into my evernote.
-I have explored following tools from some time
+I started looking around, playing with tools from different vendors and finally had a list to explore and get things done.
+Following are the tools made to my list.

 - PowerShell
 - Slack